8 Signs You Need to

-There is an expansion in CSP revenue for Microsoft partners, as demand continues to rise within the Microsoft Cloud market.
-Yet, we also see CSPs struggling to accelerate past initial roadblocks to scale their recurring revenue.
+There is an expansion in Cloud Solution Providers (CSPs) and Managed Service Providers (MSPs) recurring revenue for Microsoft partners, as demand continues to rise within the Microsoft Cloud market.
+Yet, we also see MSPs who want to transact in the CSP Program struggling to accelerate past initial roadblocks to scale their recurring revenue.

 This first example is very common, and if you’re reading this, I’m sure you’re nodding your head.
 Tracking changes through email communication, then documenting that change in an excel spreadsheet can be painful work.
 Steve Cakebread called out this type of process in a recent interview with his former colleague, Tien Tzuo: “automation is key.
 A lot of companies realize this way too late.
 You can’t just throw bodies at the problem anymore.
 People just don’t want to do that kind of work these days.”

-Sales Teams are spending too much time to turn around quotes
+Sales Teams are spending too much time turning around quotes

 If you’re a sales team member, you dread having that quote returned to you with corrections from your billing team.
 If you’re a sales leader or a business owner, you want your sales team out in the field selling.
 Creating a standard process for quoting, including product definition, terms, and pricing parameters, frees up your sales team to sell more.
 Having to customize pricing on every deal creates friction in your sales velocity and slows revenue.

 Collecting cash before provisioning

-6. You only have one billing frequency
+You only have one billing frequency (monthly or annually)

 You don’t let customers self-manage

 We’re now deep in the customer experience conversation because this is one request we repeatedly hear from customers: they want transparency and the ability to manage their licenses on their own.
-In the CSP world, customer experience is the leading indicator of customer retention, and providing an optimal experience is why customers stay.
+In the MSP world, customer experience is the leading indicator of customer retention, and providing an optimal experience is why customers stay.
 Creating a self-service portal is what customers want.
 Of course, you should put guard rails in place, including a view into when changes were made and by whom.
 Manually entering these changes, creating reports to track the changes, then processing the addition/reduction all creates a long process.